Hanson Edward Ely: Post-war years

 After returning to the U.S., Ely reverted to his permanent rank of lieutenant colonel on July 19, 1919.
 He was promoted to colonel on February 16, 1920, and graduated from a second course at the Army War College in July 1920.
-Promoted to brigadier general, Ely commanded the 3rd Brigade again from September 1920 to March 1921.
+Promoted to brigadier general, Ely commanded the 3rd Infantry Brigade again from September 1920 to March 1921.
 He then served as the Commandant of the United States Army Command and General Staff College from August 1921 to 1923.
 After his permanent promotion to major general in 1923, Ely became the commandant of the Army War College, a position he served in until 1927.
 His last assignment was at Second Corps Area on Governors Island in New York.
 In 1925, he published a report that was highly critical of black soldiers in World War I and recommended the army continue to keep them in segregated units.

 Ely retired on November 10, 1931, after reaching the mandatory retirement age of 64.

 He died on April 28, 1958, in Atlantic Beach, Florida.
 Ely is buried in Arlington National Cemetery.